Audrey Richards

 Audrey Isabel Richards, CBE, FRAI, FBA (8 July 1899 – 29 June 1984), was a pioneering British social anthropologist.
-She produced notable ethnographic studies.
-The most famous of which is Chisingu: A Girl's initiation ceremony among the Bemba of Zambia.
+She produced notable ethnographic studies, the most famous of which is Chisungu: A Girl's initiation ceremony among the Bemba of Zambia.

 Her work also covered diverse topics such as nutrition, family structure, migration, and ethnicity.
 She conducted her field work in Zambia, Uganda and Essex.

 Early life and education

 Audrey was the second of four girls born to a well-connected family in London, England.
-Her father, Sir Henry Erle Richards, was posted in Calcutta, India, where she spent her early childhood, and later from 1911 to 1922 was Chichele Professor of Public International Law at Oxford.
+Her father, Sir Henry Erle Richards, was posted in Calcutta, India, where she spent her early childhood.
+Later, from 1911 to 1922, he was Chichele Professor of Public International Law at Oxford.
 Richards was educated at Downe House School and Newnham College, Cambridge, where she read natural sciences.
 She served as a relief worker in Germany for two years before returning to England and beginning graduate work.